Wuzi/pay-test-go/README.md

-# Watchy API
+# Pay Test API

-This is the API for the watchy app
+This is the API for the pay test

 ## Getting Started